The Language Works ~ Journal Entries ~ Spencer 2 |

 2) Are there any homeless people in your city or country?
 Where/Why/How/When/Who?
 Describe.

-3) Do you have relatives, past or present, who have had hardships (home, debt, education, depression?
+3) Do you have relatives, past or present, who have had hardships (home, debt, education, depression?)
 Share (or not).

 4) What is the worst "personal disaster" or "painful experience" you have experienced.
 If you feel like it, please tell.

 5) What makes you happy when you are blue?
 What makes you sad when you are happy?
+Explain.

 6) Who is someone that can cheer you up?
 Who do you sometimes cheer up?
 Give an example.